← Back to Blog

 11. Argo CD

-Argo CD is a GitOps continuous delivery tool for Kubernetes.
-It continuously monitors your Git repository and ensures your Kubernetes cluster matches the desired state defined in Git, making Git the single source of truth for your infrastructure.
+Argo CD is a GitOps continuous delivery controller for Kubernetes.
+It monitors a Git repository and continuously reconciles the state of a Kubernetes cluster to match the desired state defined in the repository.
+Changes committed to Git are applied to the cluster automatically, making Git the single source of truth for cluster state.

 argocd home page.png

-Best for: Teams running Kubernetes who want Git-driven deployments.
+Best for: Teams running Kubernetes who want Git-driven deployments with continuous cluster reconciliation.

 Read more: Argo CD alternatives